PdxCodeGuild/20171003-FullStack-Day/1 - Python/docs/14 - Sets.md

 # Sets

 **Sets** are an _unordered_, mutable, unique, iterable, collection of values.
 They are similar to the sets in mathematics.
+You can find more info [here](https://docs.python.org/3/tutorial/datastructures.html#sets).

 Set literals are written using curly braces and .
 The empty set is  written as `set()` to not conflict with the empty dict.